We're a boutique law firm - which means you get to work directly with one of our founding partners.

 The need for a legal separation lawyer

 There are certain residency requirements that have to be met for a legal separation to be valid.
-A legal separation lawyer is the best person to advise you on the legal requirements.
+A legal separation lawyer is the person to advise you on the legal requirements.
 The lawyer can also help you draft an agreement that you can later use in divorce proceedings.
 If you live in different states, you will also require legal expertise on where you can file for divorce and the laws that apply in such situations.

-To fully understand your options and the implications of your decisions, it is best to consult with a legal separation lawyer.
+To fully understand your options and the implications of your decisions, it is to consult with a legal separation lawyer.
 Our expertise can help shed more light on the issues and help you avoid legal complications in future.